 Welcome to the official website of the Trent Park Museum where you can learn more about and follow the progress of the establishment of a full national museum which is well underway.

-Trent Park has a rich history from its earliest days as a Royal Hunting ground, but most particularly during the Second World War.
-At the outbreak of war, it took on a role that would propel its importance onto a level parallel with Bletchley Park.
-But no one would learn about its secret wartime work for 70 years.
+Trent Park has a rich history from its earliest days as a Royal Hunting ground, but most pertinently during the Second World War.
+At the outbreak of war, it took on a role that would propel its importance to a level on par with Bletchley Park.
+But no one would learn about it for 70 years.

 ‘Had it not been for the information obtained at this centre, it could have been London and not Hiroshima that was devastated by the first atomic bomb.’
 Lt.
 Col. St. Clare Grondona